How accurate are the blood pressure machines in grocery stores and drugstores?

-The blood pressure machines that you can use free of charge in many grocery stores, drugstores and other locations may have been accurate when first installed.
-But in order to stay accurate, they must be maintained and recalibrated.
-Generally, no information is available to the user regarding the care of these devices.
+The free blood pressure machines in many grocery stores, drugstores and other locations may have been accurate when first installed.
+But to stay accurate, they must be maintained and recalibrated.
+Generally, no information is available regarding the care of these devices.
 As a result, the reading you get has limited value because it may be incorrect.

-In addition, the blood pressure cuffs on these do-it-yourself machines are often too small to get an accurate reading on a number of people with high blood pressure.
+In addition, the blood pressure cuffs on these do-it-yourself machines are often too small to get an accurate reading on some people with high blood pressure.
 To ensure accuracy, the inflatable portion of the cuff should cover at least 80 percent of the upper arm.